tonivecina/swift-clean-architecture/README.md

 ### View

-View

-It's de viewController of module.
+It's the viewController of module.
 All UI layer is contained here.
 It's very important the code be segmented by protocols in extensions.
 For example, if the view contains UITextFields and UITableView this view will needs to use protocols like UITextFieldDelegate or UITableViewDataSource and UITableViewDelegate.
 This protocols must be segmented in extension files.

 If the viewController contains IBActions, you must create a new extension file.